-Following months of deliberations and painstaking revisions, your marketing goals for 2019 have been set.
+Following months of deliberations and painstaking revisions, your annual marketing goals have been set.
 Not surprisingly, two of the most prominent items on that list are “leads” and “customers”—the lifeblood of any successful marketing campaign.
 Since you’ve been tasked with generating more worthwhile leads, and assisting the sales department in bringing these customers into the fold, you might be wondering: What’s the best strategy for achieving these goals?

 Given all the marketing channels and options available today, a successful strategy needs to be robust and well-rounded.
 That means leveraging as many high-quality channels as your budget will allow—and one of the best options is Opt-In Advertising.